 As a final note, I should mention that the book deals with some arcane things in prose that makes the subjects so very accessible.
 As Peter Rodgers notes: “Gamble’s chapters […] are at once thoroughly technical and readable by the non-specialist” , and Eldon Jay Epp reiterates this in writing that “the book is written both for scholars and for a wider audience” and the “highly technical” subjects are “more accessible to many” as a result.

-This is a very highly recommended read, and I look forward, over the coming months, to summarizing the chapters.
+This is a very highly recommended read.
+I look forward, eventually, to that time when I can summarize the chapters.

 They can be found in essay collections here (Marcion and the canon of scripture), here (scholarly research on the state of the question of the New Testament canon), here (“Bible and Book”), here (the book trade in the Roman Empire), here (“scripture and canon”), and here (“Literacy, Liturgy, and the Shaping of the New Testament Canon”).